 Can I request to see a male or female doctor?

 At the moment, you can’t choose which doctor you see.
 This is something that we might be looking to add to the service in the future.

 Can you do physical examinations?

 Push Doctor is an online only service.
 So, if our doctors think you need a physical examination, you'll be referred to your local GP or local services in your area.
-If you're a Push NHS patient then our doctors will update your records and pass back to your GP at your registered surgery to follow up.

 This could include blood pressure checks, inoculations or a closer physical examination.

 As of 15/05/2019, we are temporarily halting appointments with children under the age of 18 as part of a series of service updates.
 This is while we put in place additional procedures to deliver the standard you have come to expect from Push Doctor.

 What devices can I use to connect to Push Doctor?